MIKAWACHI Yaki (Porcelain)

-The origins of Mikawachi Yaki date back to the building of a kiln by Korean potters that were brought back to this area of Kyushu by landowners who had taken part in Toyotomi Hideyoshi's campaign to the Korean Peninsular at the end of the 16th century.
+Mikawachi Yaki dates back to the building of a kiln by Korean potters that were brought back to Kyushu by landowners who joined Toyotomi Hideyoshi's campaign to the Korean Peninsula at the end of the 16th century.

-This ware is characterized by its over painting of cobalt on a white porcelain.
-Ever since the kiln was first fired, pieces were sent as tributes to both the court and warrior families and as a consequence, this china is of the highest quality, whether it be for everyday use or a special decorative item.
-The degree of care to produce items of such beauty and the delicacy of the work are part of its well established reputation.
-A great deal of tableware is being produced for use at some of Japan's finest restaurants.
-Items for use at the tea ceremony are also being made along with incense burner, sake flasks and vases.
+These wares are characterized by over-painting of cobalt on white porcelain.
+Ever since the kiln was first fired, pieces were sent as tributes to both the court and warrior families.
+As a result, this porcelain is of the highest quality, whether for everyday use or as special decorative items.
+The degree of care required produce items of such beauty and their delicacy are part of Mikawachi Yaki’s well-established reputation.
+Today, a great amount of tableware is being produced for use at some of Japan's finest restaurants.
+Items for use in tea ceremony are also produced alongside incense burners, sake flasks and vases.

-Mikawachi Yaki features gosu (cobalt blue) painting on a white porcelain.
-They are always created as luxury goods high quality enough to be conceded to the Emperor and the Shogun ever since the opening of the kiln.
-The products are reputed for its delicate elegance and sophistication.
+Mikawachi Yaki features gosu (cobalt blue) painting on white porcelain.
+The pieces are always created as luxury goods of such revered quality that they were often offered to the Emperor and the Shogun ever since the kiln opened.
+Mikawachi Wares are well-known for their delicate elegance and sophistication.

 How to make

-Pottery stones in Amakusa region are used for its raw material.
+Pottery stones in the Amakusa region are used for Mikawachi Wares’ raw material.
 They are biscuit-fired at around 900°C after shaped through wheel throwing, hand-twisting, casting and other methods.
-The biscuit is baked again at 1,300℃ after painted by gosu and gloss is applied.
+After being painted with gosu and applying gloss, the biscuit is fired again at 1,300°C.